dlaucodes/nextweather/README.md

 <br>
 <ul>
-    <li>Users are able to input a city of their choice to get weather info
+    <li>Users are able to input a city of their choice to get weather info.
-    <li>Users are able to Log in
-    <li>Users are able to Log out
-    <li>Users can sign in as a Demo User
 </ul>

 ### Light/Dark Mode